xhyrom/discord-datamining/data/articles/normal/articles/19822382831767/content.md

 <p>You should see the Nitro Promo offer in your Opera GX browser through the startpage speed dial or onboarding screen.</p>
 <p>To claim this Nitro gift, open an Opera GX browser window.
 Make sure your Opera GX browser is updated to the latest version!</p>
 <h1 id="h_01HHQG82JHCKJWEKKTE0TTZZMR">How do I redeem the Nitro Trial on my Discord Account?</h1>
 <p>Once you have claimed the promo, you'll now need to officially redeem this promo on your Discord account.
-You must redeem this Nitro trial by <strong>June 17th, 2024 (11:59PM PST).</strong></p>
+You must redeem this Nitro trial by <strong>July 16th, 2024 (11:59PM PST).</strong></p>
 <h2 id="h_01HHQG82JH2TV1XSHCAQW644T4">Eligibility for Redeeming the Nitro Trial</h2>
 <h3 id="h_01HHQG82JH3AF15YMASD5TVJNC">
     <strong>This promotion is only available in certain regions.
 If you receive an "Unknown Gift Code" error during the claim/redemption process, you are not eligible to redeem this promotion.
 You can learn more at this</strong><a href="https://support.discord.com/hc/en-us/articles/4708041338391" target="_blank" rel="noopener noreferrer"> Help Center article.</a>
 </h3>
 <p>Users who have had an active Nitro membership or Nitro trial in the last 12 months are not eligible to redeem this Nitro promotion.</p>
-<p>If a user has had a Nitro Basic, Nitro Classic, or Server Boosting membership active on their account and they’ve never had a Nitro membership, redeeming this promotion will override that membership.</p>
+<p>If a user has had a Nitro Basic, Nitro Classic, or Server Boosting membership active on their account and they’ve never had a Nitro membership, redeeming this promotion will cancel your existing membership, with no credit for any time remaining on that existing membership.</p>
 <p>Users who have already claimed a gift from this promotion are not eligible to claim further gifts from this promotion.</p>
 <h2 id="h_01HHQG82JHMG9J9TAWDY7ZZ6XD">Step by Step Redeem Instructions</h2>
 <p>If you're eligible and ready to redeem this Nitro membership on your own Discord account, you can follow these steps below to redeem the promo.</p>